apache/openwhisk-wskdeploy/docs/wskdeploy_triggerrule_depl_file.md

 # Triggers and Rules

-## Creating a Trigger for an Action
+## Using a Deployment file to bind Trigger parameters
-This example shows how to create a Trigger that is compatible with the previous, more advanced "Hello world" Action, which has multiple input parameters of different types, and connect them together using a Rule.
+This example

 ### Manifest File
 #### _Example: “Hello world” Action with a compatible Trigger and Rule_